sungmen999/CassiaSDKGuideClone/RESTful-API.md

 <br />

 ### Get Device Connection Status
-SSE API to get the connection status of all the devices that have connected to a router:
+SSE API to get the connection status of all the devices that have connected to a gateway:

 AC Managed:
 ```
-GET http://{your AC domain}/api/management/nodes/connection-state?mac=<router-mac>
+GET http://{your AC domain}/api/management/nodes/connection-state?mac=<gateway-mac>
 ```
 Local:
 ```
-GET http://{router ip}/management/nodes/connection-state
+GET http://{gateway ip}/management/nodes/connection-state
 ```
 Container:
 ```